-Located in a plaza at Tomken and Burnhamthorpe is a place that has been owned by the same family for the past 29 years -- Applewood Fish and Chips.
+Located in a plaza at Tomken and Burnhamthorpe is a place that has been owned by the same family for the past three decades — Applewood Fish and Chips.
 If you ever want to see what a restaurant looked like in 1984, look no further than this place.
-This place is old school from the tables to the chairs to the art work on the wall -- absolutely classic.
+This place is old school from the tables to the chairs to the art work on the wall — absolutely classic.
 But make sure you bring cash because that is all they take.

 5 – Cooksville Fish and Chips (Over 50 years)

 This place has been here for over 50 years!
 If you blink, you will never see it because it’s not even on a major road.
 Even though the address says Dundas, it’s actually off a side street.
 This place is a hole in the wall with mismatched seats and tables, but one thing is for sure — they know how to cook good fish and chips and have been doing it since the plaza opened more than 50 years ago.
 Just to put this in perspective, this place was built before Mississauga became a city.
 It was built before Hazel became the mayor of said city.
 Check it out.